-(typically 5 to 100 watts, depending upon the setting you have selected).
+With search mode enabled, the inverter pulses the AC output looking for an electrical appliance (typically 5 to 100 watts, depending upon the setting you have selected).
 Whenever there is no load detected, the inverter automatically goes into search mode (sleep) to minimize energy consumption.
 During this time, the inverter's green LED flashes (fast) to indicate SEARCH mode.
 When an appliance is switched on inside the motorhome, the inverter recognizes the need for power and automatically starts the inverter.
 Whenever AC Shore Power is no longer sensed, the inverter automatically transfers to battery power with no interruption to the appliances.
-The inverter's green LED flashes once every 2 seconds (medium flash) to indicate it is running on batterypower and providing AC to the motorhome.
+The inverter's green LED flashes once every 2 seconds (medium flash) to indicate it is running on battery power and providing AC to the motorhome.
 Whenever AC Shore Power is sensed, the inverter automatically transfers to the shore power with minimal interruption to the appliances.
 Whenever the inverter is running on nominal AC shore power, it charges the batteries.
 The inverter's green LED (Figure 10-13) stays ON (solid) to indicate the first stage of charging.
 During bulk charging, the charger supplies the maximum amount of constant current to the batteries.
 As the battery voltage rises to a set value, the charger will then switch to the next charging mode.
-As the inverter continues to run on nominal AC Shore Power, and the batteries have been successfully bulk charged, the charger enters its second stage of charging.
+As the inverter continues to run on nominal AC Shore Power. and the batteries have been successfully bulk charged, the charger enters its second stage of charging.

 The Inverter's yellow LED (Figure 10-13) flashes to indicate absorption charging for 1-3 hours depending upon battery bank selection.
 The charger then switches to its final mode.
 As AC shore power continues the inverter's green LED flashes once every 8 seconds (slow flash) to indicate the third and final stage of charging.
-The batteries are held at the float voltage as long as AC is present at the inverter's input.
-Float charging reduces battery gassing, minimizes watering requirements (for flooded batteries), and ensures the batteries are maintained at optimum capacity.
+The batteries are held at the float voltage if AC is present at the inverter's input.
+Float charging reduces battery gases, minimizes watering requirements (for flooded batteries), and ensures the batteries are maintained at optimum capacity.